 Early in the morning I went ashore and cut some wild thyme for our yearly supply not only in Thetis but also for Kalami and our Washington, D.C. home.

 Since the forecast called for NW winds of force 3-4, I decided to move the boat to the west side of the peninsula.
 I raised the anchor at 0925.
 We motored slowly, at 1700 RPM, to Kampi (Καμπί).
-It looked that from the 3 moorings that used to be here in 2004, when Thetis last visited the cove, only one remains.
+It looked that from the 3 moorings that used to be here in 2004, when Thetis last visited the cove, only one remained.
 Since I was not even sure if that one was from the set laid by the local restaurant for visiting yachts or if it belonged to a local boat, I did not stay.
 I moved instead to Petrokopió (Πετροκοπιό) [37° 33.6' N 26° 29.3' E] where we anchored at 1115.
 We had come 6.8 M. I dropped the anchor in 8 m depth and let out about 40 m of chain.
 The wind was variable, almost from every direction, with gusts up to 12 knots.

 I had a very pleasant and long swim.
 Until the afternoon Thetis was the only boat here and things looked very quiet.
 The peace, however, was not to last.
 First a British M/S arrived.
-They had some difficulty anchoring but after several attempts they seem to be alright.
+They had some difficulty anchoring but after several attempts they seemed to be alright.
 About ½ hr later a small fishing boat approached the M/S and spoke to them, then it came straight at Thetis.
 While approaching the fisherman was waving an enormous fish and asked if I wanted to buy it.
 This kind of an encounter with a fisherman has not happened to me for several years now.
 I explained to him that I am all alone and I could not possibly consume such a large fish even if I ate nothing else for a whole week.
 Undaunted he produced two much smaller fish.
 Although I really was not prepared to cook any fish I did not have the heart to turn him down like my neighbors.
 I asked the price.
 It was €15 for both fish, which considering their freshness was not unreasonable.
 After the transaction it was time for polite small talk.
 Was I really Greek?
 Yes.
 Was I really sailing all alone?
 Yes, how about you?
 Yes, but I am a fisherman and at the end of the day I go home.

 After he left, I was confronted with the reality of the fish which were indeed very fresh but needed immediate attention.
 I decided that the best was to make a soup and to do it right away so as to preserve their freshness.
 I lowered the outboard to the dinghy and took the fish ashore to the little bay and cleaned them.
 While I was doing this two young Greek ladies came over to watch.
 Are you Greek?
 Did you come from the sailboat?
 Are you sailing all alone?
 Is it exiting?
 Where are you from?
 I explained that while I am originally from Athens my parents came from Samos where I have a summer house and where I am heading.
 Well, they are schoolteachers stationed in Samos and have come to Fourni for a short vacation.
 In fact, they will be going back to Samos tomorrow.
 They had walked to this cove from the town, a 45 minute walk.
 They asked many questions about life on a boat and travels.
 I was almost tempted to invite them to sail with me to Samos but I shied away from doing so.
 They did inspire me, however, into walking to the town to eat some fabulous lobster for which Fourni is so famous.